chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 ## Your challenge

-You need to secure a WordPress running on GKE that uses Cloud SQL as it's database.
+You need to secure a WordPress running on GKE that uses Cloud SQL as its database.

 ## Task 0: Download the necessary files